ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 ```
 for system state after the interface was restarted.
 Comparing these files to each other and you could figure out what is changing.
+Please note that the log files contains sensitive info, like your public ip and wg public keys.
+Do not post them publically without obfuscating them.

 The idea is that the script should be run periodically on the router, using cron, like:
 ```sh